 The impact of borehole trajectory on gas production did not initially indicate a relationship between gas production and each of borehole orientation relative to cleat, stress and seam dip, as shown in Figures 4(A), 4(B) and 4(C) respectively.
-Zones of increased maximum gas production were identified for each factor, as indicated in Figure 4, where boreholes are oriented between 5 and 60° to the dominant cleat $(100/280^{\circ})$, 0 and 40° to the principal horizontal stress $(075/255^{\circ})$, and an apparent dip between 0 to $+3.0^{\circ}$.
+There was however zones within each where increased maximum gas production are evident.
+The zones of increased maximum gas production exist, as indicated in Figure 4, where boreholes are oriented between 5 and 60° to the dominant cleat (100/280°), 0 and 40° to the principal horizontal stress (075/255°), and have an apparent dip between 0 to +3.0°.
 Considering the potential benefit of maintaining borehole trajectory within the recommended limits the average total gas production increased 31%, from 151 500 m3 (n=279) to 198 600 m3 (n=107).
 This was 63% greater than the average 122 100 m3 production of the boreholes outside this range (n=172).
 Also, considering the potential added benefits associated with borehole and system maintenance, the average total gas production could be further increased.
-Excluding the sub-100 000 m3 boreholes the average total gas production of the boreholes falling within the recommended trajectory range increased by a further 54%, to 280 000 m3 (n=71).
+Excluding the sub-100 000 m3 boreholes the average total gas production of the boreholes falling within the recommended trajectory range increases by a further 54%, to 280 000 m3 (n=71).